 Following in the footsteps of a murderer

-I visited Dante’s during a recent trip to Seattle because of my interest in Ted Bundy.
-The infamous serial killer was a student at the nearby University of Seattle and killed a number of young women who lived on campus.
-Dante’s was Bundy’s favorite watering hole and the murderer is believed to have stalked a number of women he first encountered at the bar.
+Bundy was a student at the University of Seattle and killed many young women who lived on campus.
 Bundy’s victims were all physically similar: young, brunette women with long hair parted in the middle.
-Ted Bundy’s murder spree would continue in Utah, Colorado, and Florida before he was eventually captured and executed.
+The serial killer’s murder spree would continue in Utah, Colorado, and Florida before he was eventually captured and executed.

-Surprisingly, there wasn’t any Ted Bundy photographs or memorabilia on display at the bar.
-Perhaps the current proprietors of Dante’s felt any Bundy reference would be in bad taste, but did let a documentary crew use the bar to film dramatizations of Bundy’s early life.
-Bundy’s crimes happened a generation ago and he has gone from a boogeyman in newspaper headlines to a legitimate part of American history.
-He was the first serial killer that gave authorities proper insight into the mind of a sociopath.
+I visited Dante’s, a watering hole located near the university campus.
+Bundy used the bar as his hunting ground, obsessed over the female patrons and selected his next victim from among them.
+Surprisingly, there weren’t any Ted Bundy photographs or memorabilia on display.
+Perhaps the current proprietors of Dante’s felt any Bundy reference might be in poor taste, but they did let a documentary crew use the bar to film a dramatization of the killer’s early life.
+Bundy’s crimes happened a generation ago, and he has gone from a boogeyman haunting newspaper headlines to a legitimate part of American history.
+He was one of the first serial killers to give authorities proper insight into the mind of a violent sociopath.

-I was staying in downtown Seattle but took an Uber across town and visited Dante’s on a Saturday night.
 I could have ordered a bottle of Mickey’s malt liquor (Ted Bundy’s favorite drink) but I never developed a taste for beer.
-Mixed drinks made with Sailor Jerry were on special so I ordered a rum and pineapple juice.
-I gave up drinking soda months ago and ever since have had difficulty in ordering a mixed drink.
-In the past I would always pair my rum with Pepsi or Coca-Cola, but I followed the bartender’s advice (he’s the expert) and tried pineapple juice; it was very pleasant and the perfect drink for a summer night.
+Mixed drinks made with Sailor Jerry were on special, so I ordered a rum with pineapple juice.
+I gave up drinking soda months ago and ever since have found it difficult to order a mixed drink.
+In the past, I would always pair my rum with Pepsi or Coca-Cola, but I followed the bartender’s advice (he’s the expert) and tried pineapple juice; it was enjoyable and a perfect drink for a summer night.

 I quite enjoyed the unique three-tiered layout of the bar.
-Located on the lowest level is a dance floor and DJ booth, and a back room with billiard tables, skee-ball, and pinball machines.
-Restrooms, the bar, tables and booths are located on the second floor, while the third floor features additional seating and a dartboard.
-If I were a student at the University of Seattle I might have also counted Dante’s among my favorite hangouts.
+Located on the lowest level was a dance floor with DJ booth, and a back room with billiard tables, skeeball, and pinball machines.
+Restrooms, tables, and booths were located on the second floor, while the third floor featured additional seating and a dartboard.
+If I were a student at the University of Seattle, I might have also counted Dante’s among my favorite hangouts.

 Two days after my visit Dante’s was decimated by an electrical fire.
-I’m so happy I was able to visit the bar before the accident.
-Here’s hoping they rebuild and reopen soon!
+I’m so happy I visited the bar before the accident.
+Here’s hoping they rebuild and reopen soon.